 Our faculty will work closely with you to find the path that works best to achieve your short- and long-range plans.
 We know that life isn’t just about physics and, while the program is rigorous and challenging, we take pride in the fact that the vast majority of our students are involved in other activities, such as music ensembles, choir and/or orchestra, sports, and organizations – including our chapter of the Society of Physics Students (SPS).

 The demand for physics graduates in the job market is high and it is expected to continue to grow.
 A wide range of career options exist – from engineering to technology, banking, and more.
 It is not uncommon for graduates to immediately enter the workforce in fields as diverse as software companies, engineering companies, national labs, banking, and the healthcare sector.
 They work as data analysts, software engineers, software developers, and clinical research team leaders at places like 3M, Microsoft, and Sanford Health.

 Physics graduates often go on to do research either in the private sector or in national labs, and there are also many opportunities in the government and educational sectors.

-Among the universities our recent graduates went or were accepted for graduate studies are Stanford University, University of Chicago, University of Wisconsin – Madison, University of Minnesota – Twin Cities, University of Illinois – Urbana-Champaign, University of Notre-Dame, University of Iowa – Ames and Cornell University.
+Among the universities our recent graduates have attended or were accepted for graduate studies are Stanford University, University of Chicago, University of Wisconsin – Madison, University of Minnesota – Twin Cities, University of Illinois – Urbana-Champaign, University of Notre Dame, University of Iowa – Ames, and Cornell University.